Frank Hoagland: Military and business career

-Hoagland graduated from Basic Underwater Demolition/SEAL training BUD/S at Naval Amphibious Base Coronado in 1983.
-After leaving the navy, he became a military contractor and worked on personal security details.
+Hoagland enlisted in the United States Navy in 1982.
+In 1985, Hoagland volunteered for and received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
+After six months of training, Hoagland graduated with BUD/S class 134 in September 1985.
+Following SEAL Basic Indoctrination and completion of a six-month probationary period, he received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
+Hoagland served with SEAL Team Four in Central America and later served with Naval Special Warfare Development Group (commonly known as SEAL TEAM SIX or NSWDG) at Dam Neck, Virginia as assaulter, breacher and maritime high-speed assault crafts expert.
+After leaving the navy in 2004, he became a military contractor and worked on personal security details.
 In 2005, he founded Special Tactics and Rescue Training (START) LLC, which provides specialized security services and training to national security, law enforcement, and private entities.

 Ohio Senate

 Hoagland challenged incumbent state Senator Lou Gentile in the 2016 general election for Ohio's 30th Senate District, which spans ten counties.
 He was unopposed for the Republican nomination.
 Hoagland defeated Gentile by a margin of 53%-47% in the November 8, 2016 general election.